maranasgroup/CatPred/README.md

 ### Run a demo (~2 mins) <a name="run-demo"></a>

+Use the demo.ipynb jupyter notebook to run the demo.

 ## Reproducing publication training/results

 In order to train publication models, you must download and extract training datasets using